- Industry Report

 | Internet Initiative Japan Inc. | Iidabashi Grand Bloom, 2-10-2 Fujimi, Chiyoda-ku, Tokyo |

-While corporate data can be collected from various sources, gathering it all through self-directed efforts is an extremely labor-intensive task. uSonar, provided by our company, operates multiple databases in parallel to collect diverse data sources on a daily basis, continuously updating highly accurate, integrated, and enriched corporate data.
+While corporate data can be collected from various sources, gathering all of it through self-directed efforts is an extremely labor-intensive task. uSonar, provided by our company, operates multiple databases in parallel to collect diverse data sources on a daily basis, continuously updating highly accurate, integrated, and enriched corporate data.

 For more details, please contact uSonar.